nikivanstein/basvanstein.github.io/_pages/about.md

 eXplainable Artificial Intelligence and eXplainable Optimization
 ===

-Explainable AI is not just a buzzword or a trendy topic; it is a crucial aspect that holds the key to unlocking the true potential of optimization and machine learning.
 In the fast-paced world of advanced technology, where complex algorithms and models make decisions that affect our lives on a daily basis, it is imperative to understand and trust the reasoning behind these automated systems.

 Optimization algorithms drive efficiency, finding optimal solutions for complex problems in various domains.
 However, black-box optimization algorithms are complex to analyse and sometimes behave unexpectedly.
 Understanding how these heuristics traverse the search space, if they show any structural bias, and what kind of problems they can solve best and worst is imperative to better understand these algorithms and their components.
 This is also crucial when we aim to increase their performance or automatically select and configure an optimization algorithm on a given problem.